inovector/lpdev-plugin-mixpost/README.md

-# Mixpost Plugin for lpdev
+# Mixpost Tools Plugin for lpdev

 A development tools plugin for [Mixpost.app](https://mixpost.app) that automatically manages SSL configuration based on your application URL.
 This plugin integrates with [lpdev](https://github.com/inovector/lpdev) to streamline Mixpost development workflows.